krb5/krb5/doc/rst_source/krb_admins/conf_files/kdc_conf.rst

         tickets.

     **no-auth-data-required**
-        Enabling this flag prvents PAC data from being added to the service tickets.
+        Enabling this flag prevents PAC data from being added to service tickets for the principal.

     **ok-as-delegate**
         If this flag is enabled, it hints the client that credentials